rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/_index.md

 If you previously enabled Monitoring, Alerting, or Notifiers in Rancher prior to v2.5, there is no upgrade path for switching to the new monitoring/ alerting solution.
 You will need to disable monitoring/ alerting/notifiers in Cluster Manager before deploying the new monitoring solution via Cluster Explorer.

-For more information about upgrading the Monitoring app in Rancher 2.5, please refer to the [migration docs](../migrating).
+For more information about upgrading the Monitoring app in Rancher 2.5, please refer to the [migration docs](./migrating).

-For the docs about monitoring for earlier Rancher versions, refer to [this section.](../legacy)

 > Before enabling monitoring, be sure to review the resource requirements.
 The default values in [this section](#setting-resource-limits-and-requests) are the minimum required resource limits and requests.